ava-labs/avalanche-docs/docs/subnets/introduction-to-vm.md

 This is part of a series of tutorials for building a Virtual Machine (VM):

-- Introduction to Virtual Machine (this article)
+- Introduction to Virtual Machines (this article)
 - [How to Build a Simple VM](./create-a-virtual-machine-vm.md)
 - [How to Build a Complex VM](./create-a-vm-blobvm.md)